sanposhiho/molizen/README.md

 - Sending messages explicitly in protoactor-go and ergo.
 - un-typed message passing in protoactor-go and ergo.
-- no actor reentrancy in protoactor-go and ergo.

 #### Sending messages explicitly